Haameed/opennebula-dynamic-inventory/README.md

-# Sysops OpenNebula Inventory Collection
+# Snapp OpenNebula Inventory Collection

 This Ansible collection provides a dynamic inventory plugin for OpenNebula, enabling grouping of virtual machines (VMs) by names, labels, and attributes (e.g., `SSH_PORT`, `ROLE`) using a YAML configuration.